AdCritter Platform Overview

 POST /v1/advertisers/{advertiserId}/campaigns/{campaignId}/launch to move the campaign from 'Saved For Later' to live.
 At least one approved ad is required.

-POST /v1/advertisers/{advertiserId}/campaigns/{campaignId}/launch6
+POST /v1/advertisers/{advertiserId}/campaigns/{campaignId}/launch

 Monitor performance